 - Micah in Easy A is repeating his senior year of high school for the fourth time.
 This becomes a plot point of some note later in the film.

-- Timmy does this deliberately in A Fairly Odd Movie: Grow Up, Timmy Turner! as a way so he can keep his fairies since if she still acts childish, then he won't have to lose them (That is until the Power of Love begged to differ).
+- Timmy does this deliberately in A Fairly Odd Movie: Grow Up, Timmy Turner! as a way so he can keep his fairies since if he still acts childish, then he won't have to lose them (That is until the Power of Love begged to differ).
 He still in his current grade but is 23 years old.
-Though for real life reasons, it was way to get a actor to play the role without worrying about him growing if they decide to do a sequel (which they did).
+Though behind the scenes, it was a way to get an actor to play the role without worrying about him growing if they decide to do a sequel (which they did).

 - Lavan in Brightly Burning not technically being dropped back a few grades, because it's implied he was home-schooled before being sent to the Boarding School of Horrors.
 But he is placed with much younger students based on his prior education.

 - Briefly discussed in Exiles Honor.
 Alberich, despite being a man grown and at least in part because of being a captain in the Sunsguard of Karse when he was Shanghaied*cough* Chosen, had enough knowledge gaps and probable internalized misinformation that even those who fully trusted him thought he needed a fair bit of instruction before being formally given his Whites.
 However when the elderly Weaponsmaster gave him the job of his Second it was decided to have him tutored after hours rather than compromise the authority needed to teach young muscleheads how to fight.

 - Jake And The Dynamo: Jake, just before graduating to high school, ends up going all the way back to fifth grade.